ncatlab/nlab-content/pages/9/2/5/0/529/content.md

     }{\oplus}
     End_{\mathbb{C}}(V)
   $$
-  is an [[isomorphism]]: By the previous comment it is sujective, hence it is sufficient to observe that the [[dimension of a vector space|dimension]] of the group algebra equals that of the right hand side, hence that
+  is an [[isomorphism]]: By the previous comment it is [[surjective]], hence it is sufficient to observe that the [[dimension of a vector space|dimension]] of the group algebra equals that of the right hand side, hence that
 $$
   dim\big(
     \mathbb{C}[Sym(G)]